Cat Litter Smell

 Do those litter box air fresheners actually work?+

 Usually not for long.
 They layer fragrance on top of the smell instead of removing the source.
-You get better results by removing waste, refreshing saturated litter, and improving airflow.
+You get better results by removing waste, refreshing saturated litter, and improving airflow — the quick fixes guide covers each one step by step.

 How often should I completely change the litter?+